-At Parkway Dentistry, we provide our patients with a comprehensive treatment plan for gum disease.
-Our treatment involves utilizing the OraVital® System, which is a completely safe, easy, non-invasive, and highly effective treatment option for periodontal disease and bad breath treatment option for those experiencing swollen gums or bleeding while brushing.
+We provide our patients with a comprehensive and preventative treatment plan for gum disease infection utilizing the OraVital® System.
+OraVital is a completely safe, easy to use, non-invasive, and highly effective periodontal disease and bad breath treatment option for those experiencing swollen gums or bleeding while brushing.

 Do I Have Gum Disease or an Oral Infection?

 Research shows that 75% of the population suffers from some form of periodontal (gum) disease.
 Dental hygiene cleanings alone will not eliminate harmful and infectious oral bacteria.
 If you have other risk factors such as diabetes, heart disease, poor nutrition, are taking medications, have moderate to high stress, or you are a smoker, these increase the potential for disease to progress quickly in your body.

 Bleeding Gums Are Never Normal And Should Be Treated Seriously

 Gum disease bacteria attack your gums, resulting in inflammation, bleeding gums, bad breath, gingivitis and eventually the loss of teeth.
 The loss of just one tooth due to periodontal (gum) disease can actually decrease your life expectancy.